Let us now briefly consider examples of empowerment foresight in four practice domains. These are a modified version of the STEEPS foresight domains.

 How did the use of that word “destinies” at the end of the last sentence make you feel?
 Did it feel like overclaiming?
 Did you reject it, at an emotional or unconscious level?
 We have to help people through the DABDA stages that they feel whenever they encounter TINA Trends, and hear words like “destiny” or “purpose” or “predictable future”.
 Many of us are in the Denial and Anger phases, seeking to kill or discredit the messenger, rather than listen to the message.

 Many, but fortunately not all, of the models of societal prediction have been developed by individuals, typically independent scholars and academics, with precious little societal funding.
 Why?
 Because our leaders, and the world, are not yet development-aware.
 Almost all modern societies, with a few exceptions are presently biased to prefer a chaotic, reductionist, evolution-only view of change.
 Russia, France, and a handful of other countries produce slightly larger than average numbers of developmental theorists, but even in those countries developmental thinking never gets strong societal support.
-When we do truthseeking, one of our Eight Goals, in a society that doesn’t yet strongly pursue this goal at a conscious level, it is easy to get out in front of the pack with our models.
+When we do truthseeking, one of our Ten Values, in a society that doesn’t yet strongly pursue this goal at a conscious level, it is easy to get out in front of the pack with our models.
 We then pay the price of all pioneers, but at least we get the best views J.

 In the future, let us hope development takes its proper place in coming decades, and we see a real, TINA-Trend driven science of societal foresight emerge, with good jobs for scholars, and lots of competitive funding opportunities for those who can improve universality and accuracy of their models, year over year.
 Perhaps, like so many things, we will have to wait for intelligent machines to arrive before this societal bias is rectified.
 But in the meantime, as evidence-driven professionals we can fix our own bias, and practice better foresight for our clients, right now.